conmar1001/hyprwhisky/.config/waybar/readme.md

-This is styled after catppuccin mocha
+This is styled after Nord